Peter Murrell: Membership numbers and resignation

 During the 2023 leadership election, the SNP was pressed to reveal the size of its membership.
 The party’s national executive committee published the figure of 72,186 as of 15 February 2023, down from 104,000 members in 2021.
 There had been earlier reports that the party's membership had dropped by around 30,000.
-Murray Foote, the SNP’s media chief, had described these reports as "inaccurate" and "drivel".
+Murray Foote, the SNP's media chief, had described these reports as "inaccurate" and "drivel".
 In response to the confirmation of the numbers, he said he had been acting in "good faith" with earlier "inaccurate drivel" comments, but resigned his position "in good faith".

 This then led to the SNP's national executive committee giving Murrell an ultimatum as he was blamed for Foote having been misinformed.
 Murrell resigned as SNP Chief Executive "with immediate effect" on 18 March 2023 ahead of a vote of no-confidence.
 In a statement, Murrell said: "Responsibility for the SNP's responses to media queries about our membership number lies with me as chief executive.
 While there was no intent to mislead, I accept that this has been the outcome.
 I have therefore decided to confirm my intention to step down as chief executive with immediate effect."
-He was succeeded as acting SNP chef executive by Michael Russell.
+He was succeeded as acting SNP chief executive by Michael Russell.

 Criminal investigation into SNP finances

+Embezzlement

+Between 2010 and 2022, Murrell used his position as SNP chief executive to embezzle hundreds of thousands of pounds from party funds.
+This included spending £124,550 on a luxury Niesmann + Bischoff motorhome, paid for in 2020 entirely with party funds.
+Murrell also created false documents to disguise the payment as a legitimate party expense.
+The motorhome was seized by police in 2023 as part of the Operation Branchform investigation.
+His first major purchase, a £33,000 Volkswagen Golf, was made in early 2016 using £16,489 of SNP money.
+He also used £57,500 of party cash to buy a Jaguar I-Pace car in 2019, and sold it for £47,378.76 two years later.
+Murrell also used SNP funds for extensive purchases of luxury items, including two Bremont watches for a total of £9,350, a £4,225 Starwalker World Time fountain pen, a £3,500 Hamilton & Inches silver wine coaster, and a £150 Folio Society edition of Hannah Arendt's The Origins of Totalitarianism.